Global Patterns Data Vignette

 Plot with custom legend

-To Ensure that all elements of the custom legend are visible, adjust the legend_key_size and legend_text_size.
-Additionaly, the fig.height and fig.width may need to be declared.
+To ensure that all elements of the custom legend are visible, adjust legend_key_size and legend_text_size.
+If using R Markdown, it may be helpful to adjust fig.height and fig.width to receive a plot with the appropriate dimensions.

 plot_diff <- plot + scale_y_continuous(labels = scales::percent, expand = expansion(0)) +